cdimascio/wcp-errors/README.md

 ## TODO

+- Create basic api functions for all http errors
+- Normalize basic apis with add api
-Create dedicated Express middleware, such that a user does not have to write the fallback error handler middleware.
+- Create dedicated Express middleware, such that a user does not have to write the fallback error handler middleware.

 ex: